 It's aight.
 If you've been staying in lane a lot you should be the first to hit level 16 with probably around 3000 health.
 Your maiden, in turn, should have 4000-ish health.
 Put two and two together you've got a split pushing monster that should be able to beat pretty much any sustained fighter.
-ADC's like Vayne can probably out DPS you, but the good news is that if they're fighting you, they're not in a team-fight.
+ADC's like Vayne will out DPS you, but the good news is that if they're fighting you, they're not in a team-fight.
+Also if your bot lane did their job well and crushed lane, you can sometimes two shot squishier champs at later levels..
 PLEASE NOTE!
 YOU ARE A SPLIT PUSHING CHAMP, BUT THAT DOESN'T MEAN YOU SHOULD IGNORE IMPORTANT TEAMFIGHTS.
 DON'T JOIN IF YOU CAN TAKE AN INHIB TURRET OR TWO, BUT UNLESS YOU CAN GET SOMETHING REALLY REALLY IMPORTANT, DON'T IGNORE YOUR TEAM.
 SORRY FOR CAPS LOCK I CAN'T STOP PLEASE SEND HELP.

 Tri-force break down and more in-depth analysis